Inexact cuts in SDDP applied to multistage stochastic nondifferentiable problems: Introduction

-In this paper, we extend in Sections \ref{sec:icut1}, \ref{sec:icut2} this analysis considering possibly nondifferentiable functions $f, g_i$.
-More precisely, Section \ref{sec:icut2} provides formulas for inexact cuts when the objective $f$ has a Fenchel-type representation while Section \ref{sec:icut1} derives inexact cuts using a reformulation of the problem that adds some variables and constraints.
-In the case when $f$ and $g_i$ are differentiable, we compare in Section \ref{sec:comparison} the formulas for inexact cuts from \cite{guigues2016isddp} and the formulas from Section \ref{sec:icut1}.
-In Section \ref{sec:isddp}, we describe ISDDP for possibly nondifferentiable MSPs combining the framework of SDDP with the inexact cuts derived in Sections \ref{sec:icut1} and \ref{sec:icut2}.
-In this section, we also study the convergence of ISDDP.
+{\textbf{B. Comparison with the cuts from \cite{guigues2016isddp} in the differentiable case.}} In the case when $f$ and $g_i$ are differentiable, we compare in Section \ref{sec:comparison} the formulas for inexact cuts from \cite{guigues2016isddp} and the formulas from Section \ref{sec:icut1}.
+In particular, on the basis of characterizations of approximate $\varepsilon$-optimal primal-dual solutions, we provide upper bounds on the level of inexactness of the cuts.

+{\textbf{C. Inexact cuts in SDDP for nondifferentiable problems.}} In Section \ref{sec:isddp}, we describe ISDDP for possibly nondifferentiable MSPs combining the framework of SDDP with the inexact cuts derived in Sections \ref{sec:icut1} and \ref{sec:icut2}.

+{\textbf{D. Convergence of Inexact SDDP for nondifferentiable problems.}} In Section \ref{sec:isddp}, we also study the convergence of ISDDP.
 A useful tool for the convergence analysis of SDDP and ISDDP is Lemma 5.2 in \cite{lecphilgirar12} for vanishing errors and Lemma 4.1 in \cite{guigues2016isddp} for bounded errors.
 We provide different proofs of these lemmas with slightly different assumptions (see the corresponding Lemmas \ref{technicallemma} and \ref{limsuptechlemma}) and derive a stronger conclusion.
 More precisely, one of our assumptions is stronger (the continuity of $f$ [which is satisfied when the lemmas are applied to study the convergence of ISDDP]) and two are weaker.
-These proofs also shed some new light on the convergence of SDDP and ISDDP, showing the almost sure uniform convergence of the approximate Bellman functions to a continuous function which coincides with the true Bellman functions at all accumulation points of the sequences of trial points.
+We show the almost sure uniform convergence of the approximate Bellman functions generated by ISDDP to a continuous function which coincides with the true Bellman functions at all accumulation points of the sequences of trial points.
 Interestingly, as for ISDDP applied to linear programs studied in \cite{guigues2016isddp}, we show that for a problem with $T$ stages and errors bounded from above by $\varepsilon$, the limit superior and limit inferior of sequences of upper and lower bounds on the optimal value of the problem are at most at distance $3 \varepsilon T$ to the optimal value.
 Finally, similarly to ISDDP for nonlinear differentiable programs developped in \cite{guigues2016isddp}, we show the convergence of ISDDP to an optimal policy for vanishing noises.